Let Your Women Keep Quiet in the Church (Pt. 1)

 Judith Hauptmann, in her essay on “Images of Women in the Talmud,” notes Rabbi Eliezer’s view that it is better to burn the words of the Torah than to give them to women.

 With the passage in 1Timothy 2, the main problem is the fact that Paul makes reference to historical data as the basis for his instructions.
 He states that the reason he prohibits women from teaching and exercising authority over men is that in the garden, it was the woman that was deceived and not the man.
 This is interesting.
 So our quest is to find out why the woman was first deceived and not the man in the garden.
 Now it was Eve who was deceived first.
 That is to say that Adam was deceived as well so let’s not get ahead of ourselves and assume that there is a device preinstalled in men that prevents them from falling prey to deception.
 As a matter of fact in the book of 2Timothy Paul states categorically that there were some men teaching false doctrines, entering into homes of women who were burdened by the guilt of their own sins hence these women fell for their lies (2 Timothy 3:6).
 We can see that all the Apostle is advocating for is the teaching of sound doctrine.
 This cannot happen when the one being taught is exhibiting a haughty attitude towards the teacher.
 That is why he admonishes women to learn in quietness and not usurp authority over their teachers – who were men.
 This looks very much like the event in the garden where a woman was instructed by her husband and it was her who FIRST sinned.
 Was Paul admonishing all women to submit to the authority of all men?
-I doubt that is an instruction meant for married people.
+I doubt that, that is an instruction meant for married people.
 Paul was admonishing the women in the church to submit to sound teaching by being silent while they learn and not fall prey to deception like Eve did.
 2Timothy 3 actually proves that they had already started falling for the lies of heretic male teachers in the city.

 The last verse of this chapter talks about women being saved in childbearing.
 This is a tough one too.
 If you are familiar with the writings of Paul, you would know that he was vehemently opposed to any teaching that suggested that anybody could be saved in another way other than confessing Jesus.
 So definitely, he wasn’t saying here that women will obtain salvation in the Lord through childbirth.
 The word translated as ‘saved’ is ‘sozo’ – which can also mean ‘prosper’, ‘to be in good health’, ‘blessed’ etc. Therefore, we can understand that portion of scripture as Paul saying women shall prosper in childbearing.
 Why would he say that?
 Because it is believed there was a false doctrine going around intending to prohibit women from having children or even getting married.
 Again, we see the apostle address doctrinal issues here.